dharmab/bmw-f750gs-f850gs/accessories.md

 hands when riding off-road.

-- [Barkbusters Variable Protection System](https://barkbusters.net/products/vps/) Note: BEWARE that the metal guard interferes with the TFT display at certain angles.
+- [Barkbusters Variable Protection System](https://barkbusters.net/products/vps/) Note: The metal guard interferes with the TFT display at certain angles.
 In a crash or tip-over, there is a risk that the guard could rotate and impact the TFT display.
+Always test the lock-to-lock steering range after installing the handguards or after a hard knock or drop.
 - The F850GSA comes equipped with handguards which are suitable for wind deflection and minor obstacles when riding off-road, but are made of plastic instead of metal and not suitable for hard knocks.